Office and Clinic Palliative Care Program Design

 Measurement Tools for the Clinic Service

-Collect data on outcomes that matter to your program’s financial and clinical stakeholders—including patients—and that facilitate continuous quality improvement.
-Use these tools to identify measures aligned with the concerns of your stakeholders, collect the data, and apply data analytics to demonstrate program value.
+Collect data on outcomes that matter to your program’s financial and clinical partners—including patients—and that facilitate continuous quality improvement.
+Use these tools to identify measures aligned with the concerns of your collaborators, collect the data, and apply data analytics to demonstrate program value.

 Sample Job Descriptions